YonatanReuvenIsraeli/Intel-RST-Driver-Installer/README.md

 # Intel-RST-Driver-Installer
-Installs the Intel RST driver to your Windows installation media.
+Adds the Intel RST driver to your Windows installation media.